Mo Ibrahim

 Sir Mohammed Fathi Ahmed Ibrahim KCMG (محمد إبراهيم; born 3 May 1946) is a Sudanese-British billionaire businessman.
-He worked for several telecommunications companies, before founding Celtel, which when sold had over 24 million mobile phone subscribers in 14 African countries.
+He worked for several telecommunications companies, before founding Celtel, which, when sold, had over 24 million mobile phone subscribers in 14 African countries.
 After selling Celtel in 2005 for $3.4 billion, he set up the Mo Ibrahim Foundation to encourage better governance in Africa, as well as creating the Ibrahim Index of African Governance, to evaluate nations' performance.
 He is also a member of the Africa regional advisory board of London Business School.

 In 2007 he initiated the Mo Ibrahim Prize for Achievement in African Leadership, which awards $5 million to African heads of state who deliver security, health, education and economic development to their constituents and democratically transfer power to their successors.
 Ibrahim has pledged to give at least half of his wealth to charity by joining The Giving Pledge.

 According to the Forbes 2011 Billionaire List, Mo Ibrahim is worth $1.8 billion, making him the 692nd richest person in the world.
-Mo Ibrahim was also selected for the TIME "Top 100" list in 2008 and was ranked first in the annual Powerlist of influential Black Britons.
+He was also selected for the TIME magazine's "Top 100" list in 2008 and was ranked first in the annual Powerlist of influential Black Britons.

 Early life and education

-He was born on 3 May 1946 in Sudan, of Nubian descent, the second of five children, four of whom were boys.
-His family moved to Alexandria, Egypt when he was young, and father Fathi was employed there by a cotton company, and his mother Aida was very keen that they all get a good education.
+Mo Ibrahim was born on 3 May 1946 in Sudan, of Nubian descent, the second of five children, four of whom were boys.
+His family moved to Alexandria, Egypt, when he was young, and father Fathi was employed there by a cotton company, and his mother Aida was very keen that they all get a good education.

 Ibrahim has a bachelor's degree from Alexandria University in electrical engineering.
-He returned to Sudan and started working for the telephone company, Sudan Telecom.
+In 1974, he returned to Sudan and started working for the telephone company, Sudan Telecom.
 He moved to England and earned a master's degree from the University of Bradford in Electronics and Electrical Engineering, and a PhD from the University of Birmingham in Mobile Communications.